Lorenzo Hunt: Double champion

 Hunt faced Quentin Henry for the vacant cruiserweight championship at BKFC 30 on October 1, 2022.
 He won the bout by knockout in the third round to win the title, making him the second two-division champion in BKFC history.

 Hunt was scheduled to face interim light heavyweight champion Mike Richman in a title unification bout at KnuckleMania 3 on February 17, 2023.
 Despite being knocked down in the first round, Hunt knocked out Richman and unified the titles.

 In his first cruiserweight title defense, Hunt faced Chris Camozzi at BKFC 50 on September 22, 2023.
 He won the bout by split decision.

 In an attempt to be a triple-champ with the organization, Hunt competed for the BKFC Heavyweight World Championship against Mick Terrill at BKFC Knucklemania IV in Los Angeles on April 27, 2024.
 Hunt lost by technical knockout after being knocked down by an uppercut which led Hunt to fall and injure his elbow.

 Suspension

 On June 26, 2024, it was reported that Hunt was fined 40 percent of his purse associated with his BKFC: Knucklemania IV bout on April 27, 2024 and suspended for eighteen months by the California State Athletic Commission (CSAC) due to testing positive for banned substances.

+Return

 Hunt was scheduled to compete for the BKFC Cruiserweight Championship in a rematch against current champion Chris Camozzi on April 26, 2025 at BKFC 73 in the main event.
 However, on April 12, 2025, it was announced that Hunt had to withdraw due to being injured in training, so he was replaced by Andrea Bicchi.

 Hunt challenged Josh Dyer for his BKFC light heavyweight title in a rematch, headlining BKFC 84 on November 15, 2025, at Acrisure Arena in Palm Desert, CA. Hunt won the championship by knockout in the first round.

+Hunt was scheduled to face former UFC Middleweight Championship challenger Yoel Romero on February 7, 2026 at BKFC Knucklemania VI.
+On January 27, 2026, it was announced that Romero had withdrawn due to illness and was replaced by David Mundell.
+Hunt won the fight by knockout in the fourth round.
+This fight earned him his first Knockout of the Night award.

+Hunt faced undefeated prospect Walter Pugliesi on July 18, 2026 for the inaugural BKFC Ironweight Championship at BKFC 91.
+He won the fight by knockout in the fourth round.